Potential for the discovery of the protophobic boson at the STCF: Results for varying cuts Results for varying pT cuts

 \section{\texorpdfstring{Results for varying \(p_T\) cuts}{Results for varying pT cuts}}

-The analyses in our main text is crucially based on the STCF claim of targeting near 100\% detection efficiencies~\cite{Achasov:2023gey, Ai:2023ukc, Ai:2024hnv} of charged tracks above \(p_T^\ell\)=\SI{0.3}{GeV} and about 90\% efficiency for lower than that, till \SI{0.1}{GeV}.
+The analyses in our main text is crucially based on the STCF claim of targeting near 100\% detection efficiencies~\cite{Achasov:2023gey, Ai:2023ukc, Ai:2024hnv} of charged tracks above \(p_T^\ell\)=\SI{0.3}{GeV} and about 90\% efficiency \reftwo{down to} \SI{0.1}{GeV}.
 As a result, we imposed a mild \(p_T^\ell\) cut on the charged tracks of \SI{0.1}{GeV}.
 In this appendix we explore the effects of imposing stronger \(p_T^\ell\) cuts on the final state leptons.
-This is a contingency study in case STCF fails to reach its aspirational numbers.
+This is a contingency study in case STCF fails to reach the \reftwo{design goals}.

 In the left panel of \cref{fig:subleading}, we plot the \(p_T\) of the leading and subleading leptons for all the events we generated across the different \(\sqrt{s}\).
 The figure makes it clear that a large fraction of subleading leptons have \(p_T\) less than \SI{0.2}{GeV}.
 Here, we focus on \SI{0.2}{GeV} as BESIII can efficiently track charged particles till that threshold~\cite{Jia:2010zz,Jia:2024rbx, BESIIIslides1}.